 Great if you’re cold natured, or fishing in Alaska mid to late June or late August through September.
 Wet sleeve cuffs are a drawback when handling fish in water.
 Windstopper pullovers can add an extra element of warmth.

-- Suggestions: Simms Fleece Hoody or Jacket, Patagonia R2 Jacket, Patagonia R3 Hi-Loft Jacket
+- Suggestions: Simms Hoody, Patagonia R2 Jacket, Patagonia R3 Hi-Loft Jacket

-- Other brands: The North Face, Mountain Hardware, Marmot
+- Other brands: The North Face, REI, Mountain Hardware, Marmot

 QUICK DRY LONG SLEEVE SHIRT